 MenB immunisation has been routine in the UK since 2015.
 It is given when children are 2 months, 4 months and 12-13 months of age.
 The first dose is usually given at the same time as the first and third routine DTaP/IPV/Hib vaccine (see above).
 The third dose is given at the same time as the combined Hib and MenC vaccine (Hib/MenC) at 12-13 months (as a separate injection).

 Three doses are needed to be given to make sure your baby develops a really good immune response to protect them against this disease.
 A booster when your child is older is not needed.

 Older children and the MenACWY vaccine

-Since 2015, MenACWY is being routinely offered to school children aged 13-14.
+From September 2015 MenACWY will routinely be offered to school children aged 14-15.
 (MenC used to be given at this age).
-It is also being offered to teenagers and young adults under the age of 25.
+It is also being offered to those aged 17-18 and young adults under the age of 25.
 This is because of a rise in infection with group W meningococcus in this age group.

 If you are under the age of 25 and have not been immunised, see your doctor or practice nurse to get immunised.
 This is particularly important if you are about to start university for the first time, as the risk of infection with group W meningococcus is highest in first-year university students.
 Just one injection of vaccine is needed if you are over the age of 1 year.

 People without a spleen or whose spleen does not work properly